How to Maintain a Healthy, Weed-Free Lawn

 Some Further Consideration About The Steps Of Lawn Care And Maintenance.

 Besides for the proper procedures that a person can follow, there are some specializations on each step that need to be addressed.
 Sometimes the best intentions have the worse outcomes and that is not because of the lack of care, but it is because of the wrong type of lawn care.
 Here are some steps to take to guarantee that the wrong action is not being taken against your lawn by you.

 (1) Try to always give your lawn the appropriate amount of fertilizer.
-Too much, and it will be a waste with a possible increase in runoff.
+This helps to make your lawn as pest and rodent free.
+Too much fertilizer will be a waste with a possible increase in runoff.
 Too little, and it will allow for weeds such as clover to have space to get sunlight and grow because of sparse lawn.
 Purchase a fertilizer that has a slow-release and follow the recommendations after testing your lawn.

 (2) Make sure to mow your lawn correctly to ensure that your grass will receive adequate care and growth.
 Don’t mow too much as this will cause the density of the lawn to be reduced allowing for weeds to get sunlight and grow.
 Mowing to seldom leads to reduced side stems that are important for the density of the lawn.
 It is recommended as suggested to mow 2.5 to 3 inches but others have stated that it should be 2 to 4 inches.
 Use your best judgment and remember to alternate your mowing pattern.